Click the "Array layout" button in the toolbar to open the interface.

 "Parallelogram": The minimum gap between two adjacent arrays is "E", as shown in the figure below:

-Layout parameters set in "User settings"
+Set in "User settings"

 Decimal point